LPD Transparency

 To protect individual privacy, all map locations are approximate.
 Each pin on the map is randomly adjusted to a nearby location and should not be interpreted as the exact address of the incident.
 A marker at a specific address may represent an incident that occurred in the surrounding area.

-Use this link for more detailed information about patrol beats and districts via our online City Map
+Detailed information about patrol beats and districts via our online City Map.

 Data Timing and Withholding